usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade.rst

 .. note:: It is recommended to take a snapshot of all impacted VMs before starting the update procedure, in case you need to rollback.

-.. note:: UForge 3.8 fp5 onwards no longer supports Abiquo, Eucalyptus, Flexiant and Nimbula.
-When upgrading UForge all user images, published images, credential accounts and migrations using these formats will be deleted.

 To update the platform, use the "yum" command-line tool as follows:

 .. note:: Running ``yum update`` may also update OS packages from CentOS official repository.
 You should accept all the updates because UForge is qualified based on the latest packages.